codecraftingtools/tydl/doc/reference.rst

 Reference
 =========

-The following sections describe the various categories of entities and directives provided by Tydl.
+The following sections describe the various categories of entities, directives, and commands provided by Tydl.

 .. toctree::
    :maxdepth: 1